cconger/shindaggers/client/README.md

 You need to have the go server running locally at http://localhost:8080 for data to load

+OR you can run against prod by setting the env var: `export SHINDAGGERS_UPSTREAM=https://shindaggers.io`

+This will use the production API so you do not need to have your own server running

 ### `npm run build`

 Builds the app for production to the `dist` folder.<br>